adusingi/GECO/Proposals/DutchXAnalytics.md

 ## Your Proposal
 ### Project description
-The DutchX exchange offers a different model for trading.
+The DutchX exchange offers a different and unique model to decentralized exchange.
 As we analyse current finance protocol, the custom dashboard will integrate with the existing protocol in our platform.
 Not only we will have the metric from the exchange but we will be able to show the interaction between DutchX and other DeFi protocol that DutchX uses might be inteacting with.
 The custom dashboard will empower the dxDAO community and help make informed decision
 ### Features
 The DutchX dashboard will be implemented on [DAppBoard](https://dappboard.com) website.
 ### Team description